fuzzingfairy/QJSEngine-Fuzzili-Wrapper/README.md

 ````

 #### 1CE5346448E5_deterministic.js
-An object, created by `const v0 =/t9/Dj/D/imu;` (TODO: figure out why this is an object... isnt that regex?) is put into an array. the object then has its `__proto__` set to the array it belongs to. dereferencing the values of this array results in the same infinitively recursive looping of calls to `QV4::RuntimeHelpers::ordinaryToPrimitive()` and `QV4::RuntimeHelpers::objectDefaultValue()`
+An object, created by `const v0 =/t9/Dj/D/imu;` (TODO: figure out why this is an object... isnt that regex?) is put into an array. the object then has its `__proto__` set to the array it belongs to. dereferencing the values of this array results in the same infinitively recursive looping of calls to `QV4::RuntimeHelpers::ordinaryToPrimitive()` and `QV4::RuntimeHelpers::objectDefaultValue()`.
+Is an array containing object whose `__proto__` references the original array leads to stack overflow due to infinitely recursive looping of calls to `QV4::RuntimeHelpers::ordinaryToPrimitive()` and `QV4::RuntimeHelpers::objectDefaultValue()` as a result of array access
 ````
 #0  0x00007ffff6d41470 in QV4::RuntimeHelpers::ordinaryToPrimitive(QV4::ExecutionEngine*, QV4::Object const*, QV4::String*) () from /lib/x86_64-linux-gnu/libQt6Qml.so.6
 #1  0x00007ffff6d418e4 in QV4::RuntimeHelpers::objectDefaultValue(QV4::Object const*, int) ()